Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 in the subgroup before the new device joined externally can determine whether to use the new or old subgroup extension key by checking whether the new or old credential is in the relevant LeafNode.

+Also note that the new device learns the set of groups that the virtual client is a member of, including groups corresponding to unprocessed Welcome messages, from the Delivery Service, which has access to this information as part of supporting External Joins.

 # Aligning Security of Groups